 Bookmark this page, save it for later and use it as a reference to expanding your hiking knowledge where needed.
 We’ll keep it updated and tweaked as we continue to grow from our experience and share reader feedback.

 Welcome to the fantastic sport of hiking – where you can do something as simple as hike your local neighborhood trail or you can go on a year-long journey completing the Pacific Crest Trail or section hiking across the Appalachian Trail.

 It doesn’t matter if you’re new or just getting back into the sport this guide is here to provide you the essentials you should know before you start on a day hike or a beginner multi-day hike.

-Before we start on a gear list or dive into dos and don’ts, let’s start with the hiker philosophy.
+Before we start on a gear list or dive into dos and don’ts, let’s begin with the hiker philosophy.

 Second, Leave no trace behind.
-We’re here to enjoy and experience the world on foot, and it’s imperative we protect our sport by cleaning up after ourselves and leaving no trace behind.
+We’re here to enjoy and experience the world on foot, and we must protect our sport by cleaning up after ourselves and leaving no trace behind.
 Pack out what you pack in is essential to backpacking whether its a short day hike or a long trip.
-Old time hikers will call this “LNT” – leave no trace.
+Old-timer hikers will call this “LNT” – leave no trace.

 Absolute essentials – hiking 101 gear

-Whether your out on a short or long hike its important to always know where you are, be able to communicate and if an emergency happens to take care of yourself.
-A map, compass, whistle and first aid kit should be in every backpacker’s kit regardless of day or multi-day trips.
+A map, compass, whistle, and first aid kit should be in every backpacker’s kit regardless of day or multi-day trips.